 Welcome to the Adelaide Institute for Sleep Health

-The AISH multi-disciplinary team of qualified and experienced health professionals provides world-class services to patients with a wide range of sleep disorders.
-The AISH team includes sleep physicians, specialist nurses, psychologists, a psychiatrist, a dentist, Ear Nose Throat-sleep apnoea surgeons, technologists, scientists, administrative staff and postgraduate students.
+Our multi-disciplinary team of qualified and experienced health and research professionals provides world-class clinical research in a range of sleep disorders.
+The AISH team includes affiliate sleep physicians, specialist nurses, psychologists, a psychiatrist, technologists, scientists, administrative staff and postgraduate students.

 Our excellence in research through combined clinical, physiology, psychology and engineering expertise within the Centre and is ideally placed to continue to design and translate novel and practical diagnostic and treatment approaches to address the major burden of sleep problems in the community.